Updated February 12, 2019

-- defined contribution plans, in which benefits are based on the amount contributed to and accumulated in the plan, and
+- Defined contribution plans, in which benefits are based on the amount contributed to and accumulated in the plan.

 Solo 401(k) Plans

 Any business owner who has no employees (other than a spouse) can establish a solo self-employed 401(k) plan (also called a one-person or individual 401(k)).
-Solo 401(k) plans are designed specifically for business owners without employees.
+Solo 401(k) plans fit business owners without employees.

 Solo 401(k) plans have the following advantages over other retirement plans: